zarakkhattak96/zeddjaykay-portfolio/README.md

 # Portfolio

-A minimal, professional portfolio website built with Astro showcasing backend development expertise, database design, and full-stack projects.
+A minimal, professional portfolio website built with Astro showcasing full-stack development expertise and personal projects.

 ## Overview

-This portfolio website highlights 3 years of experience building production-ready applications in health tech and crowdfunding platforms.
-The site features a clean, minimal design that emphasizes technical expertise while maintaining a polished frontend interface.
+This portfolio website features a clean, minimal design with a focus on simplicity and elegance.
+The site includes a personal bio, contact information, and supports both light and dark themes.

 ## Tech Stack